Guidance on Class/Exam Arrangements

 Face-to-Face Teaching Mode with Online Teaching Options

-All the courses should be primarily offered in regular face-to-face teaching mode, providing options for online participation (virtual classes) in case there are cross-campus students taking the course.
+All the courses should be primarily offered in regular face-to-face teaching mode, providing options for online participation (virtual classes) in case there are Cross-Campus students taking the course.

-4. The total affected classes of such circumstances should not be more than 10% of
+The total affected classes of such circumstances should not be more than 10% of the module classes offered in the term.

-2. Communications should be made in person by speaking to the right person instead of leaving a WeChat message which might be neglected.
+If an instructor is unable to teach a class due to illness and other unexpected circumstances, he/she must notify the Hub/College Office as soon as possible to ensure the reporting is received and consequences will be managed.
+Communications should be made in person by speaking to the right person instead of leaving a WeChat message which might be neglected.

-With the purpose to enhance better course planning and maximize the use of teaching and learning resources, the minimum enrollment for a course is 5 students (audit students excluded) as prescribed by the University.
+With the purpose to enhance better course planning and maximize the use of teaching and learning resources, the minimum enrollment for a class is 5 students (audit students excluded) as prescribed by the University.

-Please note that approval to keep the course would normally be considered once for a nonrequired course, a minimum of 5 students must be enrolled for the following terms if the same course would be offered.
+Please note that approval to keep the class would normally be considered once for a nonrequired course, a minimum of 5 students must be enrolled for the following terms if the same course would be offered.

 1 week prior to the 1st teaching day